Quark and gluon GPDs at finite skewness from strings in holographic QCD: evolved and compared to experiment: Introduction

-The outline of the paper is as follows: In section~\ref{sec_PQCD}, we recall how the leading twist-2 quark and gluon off-diagonal matrix elements QCD, are tied to the Gegenbauer (conformal) moments of pertinent GPDs.
-In section~\ref{sec_GPDHOLO}, we use large $N_c$ arguments to match these moments to their holographic exclusive counterparts, at low-x and low resolution $\mu_0$.
+The paper is structured as follows: In section~\ref{sec_GPDHOLO}, we use large $N_c$ arguments to extract the conformal moments of GPDs from the holographic exclusive amplitudes for electroproduction of mesons at low-x and low resolution $\mu_0$ by matching the holographic exclusive amplitudes with the exclusive amplitudes in QCD which are based on factorization theorems.
 This matching is done explicitly for the electroproduction of mesons, photons (DVCS), a pair of pions, and a neutral pion.
-In section~\ref{sec_RGE}, we summarise how these moments are evolved to higher resolution $\mu>\mu_0$, using DGLAP type equations at one-loop.
-In section~\ref{sec_MATCH}, we show how to match the fixed $^\prime$t Hooft coupling at $\mu_0$ to the running pQCD coupling, to extract the initial value of $\mu_0\sim 1.8$ GeV.
-In section~\ref{sec_RHO0}, we use the evolved singlet quark GPDs, to analyse in detail the electroproduction of neutral $\rho^0$.
-The total and differential cross sections are derived, and compared to the available data for a wide range of energies $\sqrt{s}$, and momentum transfer.
+In section~\ref{RGEVOLUTION1}, the extracted conformal moments of GPDs will be evoloved, to higher resolution $\mu$, using Renormalization Group Equations (RGEs).
+The evolved GPDs will also be reconstructed using their evolved conformal moments.
+In section~\ref{sec_RHO0}, we use the evolved singlet quark and gluon GPDs to analyze in detail the electroproduction of neutral $\rho^0$.
+The total and differential cross-sections are derived and compared to the available data for a wide range of energies $\sqrt{s}$ and momentum transfer.
 In section~\ref{sec_PHI}, we extend the analysis to the electroproduction of $\phi$, using the evolved gluon GPDs.
 The results are compared to some existing data.
-In section~\ref{sec_RHO+}, we make use of the evolved quark non-singlet GPDs, to derive the total and differential cross sections for the electroproduction of charged $\rho^+$.
+In section~\ref{sec_RHO+}, we make use of the evolved non-singlet (valence) quark GPDs to derive the total and differential cross-sections for the electroproduction of charged $\rho^+$.
 The results are also compared to existing data, mostly at low $\sqrt{s}$.
-Our conclusions are in section~\ref{sec_CON}.
-We have included a number of Appendices to detail and support some of the derivations.
+Our conclusions are in Section~\ref{sec_CON}.

 \begin{widetext}